frealis/Project3-Django-Pizza-Menu/README.md

   4. python manage.py loaddata dump.json

   ... at this point the data may fail to load from dump.json into the new local Postgres database because, for some reason, manage.py encodes dump.json as utf-8-bom.
-You can write a script to stop the BOM (byte order marker) from dump.json, and make it usable in step #4, with a Python script like this:
+You can write a script to remove the BOM (byte order marker) from dump.json, and make it usable in step #4, with a Python script like this:

 -- decode-utf-8-bom.py

+  # Syntax: python decode-utf-8-bom <read file> <write file>

   import sys

   file_write = open(sys.argv[2], mode='w', encoding="utf-8")